Smile (The Beach Boys album): Collaboration and surrounding milieu

 The Smile recording period coincided with the late 1966 Sunset Strip riots (pictured).

-Journalists were similarly integrated into his milieu.
-Michael Vosse, a magazine reporter and college friend of Anderle, was introduced to Wilson by Parks and was later tasked by Taylor to interview him for the forthcoming release of "Good Vibrations".
-The day after their meeting, Wilson called Vosse and offered him a job recording natural sounds.
+Journalists were similarly integrated into this milieu.
 Paul Jay Robbins, from the Los Angeles Free Press and a New Left political activist involved in the 1966 Sunset Strip curfew riots, met Parks at Byrds concerts, which led to his inclusion in Wilson's circle.
 Paul Williams, the 18-year-old founder and editor of Crawdaddy!, expressed admiration for Pet Sounds and "Good Vibrations", and subsequently visited Wilson at his home at Christmas 1966 before returning to New York.
 Jules Siegel, from The Saturday Evening Post, was introduced to Wilson by Anderle and accompanied him at his home and in the studio for two months.
 Richard Goldstein, the first rock critic from The Village Voice, and Lawrence Dietz, from New York magazine, was also among those involved.

 Anderle said, "Smile was going to be a monument.
 That's the way we talked about it, as a monument."
 Journalist Nick Kent, writing in 1975, believed that the reliability of figures such as Anderle, Siegel, and Vosse had been compromised by claims "so lavish [that] one can be forgiven, if only momentarily, for believing that Brian Wilson had, at that time orbited out to the furthermost reaches of the celestial stratosphere for the duration of this starcrossed project."
-Gaines, in 1986, acknowledged that the "events surrounding the album" varied so greatly by individual perspective that the facts remain uncertain, while Williams stated that he, Wilson, Anderle, Parks, Taylor, and other journalists were "very stoned", which may have "had some effect" on their assessment of the situation.
+Gaines, in 1986, acknowledged that the "events surrounding the album" varied so greatly by individual perspective that the facts remain uncertain, while Williams stated that he, Wilson, Anderle, Parks, Taylor, and other journalists were "very stoned", which may have affected their perception of events.